 - Click the first layer off.
 Now a map of groupaverage myelin content averaged across the R440 subjects (layer 2) is showing. - Toggle off and on to compare with the individual myelin map (Figure 10).
-The R440 myelin map appears smoother since many subjects were averaged in this group. - Rotate the surfaces (press the left mouse button and drag your mouse).
-Red and orange represent heavily myelinated regions, purple and black represent areas of low myelin content (Glasser & Van Essen, 2011). - Click the Settings Delta button next to the top layer.
-The Overlay and Map Settings box appears with the Palette tab selected (only type of Settings available for this dscalar file).
-Here, you can set palettes, thresholds, and view a histogram of the data. - Click on the Help (2) button in the upper right of the Workbench Window.
-This opens the Help Window shown in Figure 2.
+The R440 myelin map appears smoother since many subjects were averaged in this group.
+Leave the top layer 'on' before proceeding. - Rotate the surfaces (press the left mouse button and drag your mouse).
+Red and orange represent heavily myelinated regions, purple and black represent areas of low myelin content (Glasser & Van Essen, 2011). - Click the Settings button next to the top layer.
+The Overlay and Map Settings box appears with the Palette tab selected.
+Here, you can set palettes, thresholds, and view a histogram of the data. - Click on the Help button in the upper right of the Workbench Window.
+This opens the Help Window shown in Figure 2. - Scroll down on the left to: - ▼Overlay Toolbox - ▼Layers - Overlay and Map Settings